Furnace Tune Up Checklist: What’s Included

 - Prepare equipment condition report, explaining any potential problems or recommended repairs to customer.

-Short answer: Yes.
 A professional HVAC checkup is the best, most cost-effective way to keep your furnace or heat pump running like new for years to come.
-This checkup is just as important as the tune up you get for your car.

-Even if your car was brand new, you wouldn’t wait until there was a problem to bring it in for an oil change, would you?
-Whether your furnace or heat pump is a month old or 10 years old, it needs a tune up each fall.
+This checkup is just as important as the tune-up you get for your car.
+Even if your car were brand new, you wouldn’t wait until there was a problem to bring it in for an oil change.
+Whether your furnace or heat pump is a month old or 10 years old, it needs a tune-up each fall.

-Why Furnace Tune Up Checklists are Important
+Why Furnace Tune-Up Checklists are Important

-Safety First
+Safety

 Cracks allow poisonous carbon monoxide (CO) gas to leak into your home.
 Regular inspections, as well as CO detectors, often prevent tragedies, so make maintenance a priority.